+No bidding will be accepted in an auction that displays a Between Rounds status.
+Bidding will resume when the auction returns to an Active status.

-Viewing Future Rounds
+Viewing Future TR Auctions

 You can view information related to upcoming TR auction rounds that are not yet open for bidding.
 You can use this advance information to decide whether to place TR bids in a future TR auction round.

-On the Transmission Rights Auction Community Home Page, click the Future Rounds link.
+On the Transmission Rights Auction Home Page, any auction with a status of ‘POSTED’ is a future TR auction.
+To access this future TR auction click the auction name that has status ‘POSTED’.